- Reference >

 If you set journal to true, and specify a w value less than 1, journal prevails.

-If you set journal to true, and the mongod does not have journaling enabled, as with nojournal, then getLastError will provide basic receipt acknowledgment (i.e. w:1), and will include a jnote field in its return document.
+Changed in version 2.6: If you set journal to true, and the mongod does not have journaling enabled, as with storage.journal.enabled, then MongoDB will error.
+In previous versions, MongoDB would provide basic receipt acknowledgment (i.e. w:1), ignore journal, and include a jnote field in its return document.

 Specifies the replica set read preference for this connection.
-This setting overrides any slaveOk value.
 The read preference values are the following:

 For descriptions of each value, see Read Preference Modes.